 Yungaburra – picturesque village with platypus viewing area

-Yungaburra stole my heart, because it's where I spotted a platypus for the first time.
-The village has a welcoming vibe with its picturesque flowering pots hanging on the street, its bizarre shops and the Grand Yungaburra Hotel, an iconic building with impressive old world architecture and displays of historic photographs.
-Take the forest walk to the platypus viewing area to spot these amazing creatures as well as native birds and local wildlife.
-Drive 3 km out of town to view the curtain fig tree and don't miss out on the Avenue of Honour, located at lake Tinarroo, with its memorial sculpture dedicated to the Australian soldiers who lost their lives in Afghanistan.
+Take the forest walk to the platypus viewing area to spot these amazing creatures and native birds, and local wildlife.
+Drive 3 km out of town to view the curtain fig tree.
+Don’t miss out on the Avenue of Honour, located at lake Tinarroo, with its memorial sculpture dedicated to the Australian soldiers who lost their lives in Afghanistan.

 Lake Tinaroo in the heart of the Atherton Tablelands

 Lake Tinaroo is part of a large lake area and is very popular among the locals.
-With over 200 km of shoreline it offers the best of sailing, boating, canoeing, recreational fishing.
+With over 200 km of shoreline, it offers the best sailing, boating, canoeing, recreational fishing.
 Here takes place the Tinaroo Barra Bash, a fishing competition attracting many visitors from all over Australia.

 I stayed at the campsite, a few minutes drive from Yungaburra, and loved the relaxing setting of Lake Tinaroo.